← Back to Blog

 Speed vs Quality Balance

-HVAC screw production typically runs at 200–400 pieces per minute.
+HVAC screw production typically runs as a continuous high-throughput operation.
 At these speeds:

-• Die alignment is critical — check every 4 hours minimum
+• Die alignment is critical — checking every 4 hours is a common practice

-• Carbide die temperature should stay below 200°C
+• Carbide die temperature should generally stay below 200°C

 Die Maintenance Schedule